Social Care Contact List

 We suggest that all schools undertake the following process before school closure.
 Consider rag rating all vulnerable pupils:

-- Red (High Priority) – Child Protection or equivalent – visit CP children twice a week and see them through the window if self-isolating on the door step if not.
-In the event of illness, we will need to nominate someone else to complete visits.
-Visits will only be conducted in pairs.
-Report any families that are not seen to social care.
+- Red (High Priority) – Child Protection or equivalent – These children should be in school every day.
+In exceptional circumstances they are not they will need to be seen daily either through online contact or through home visits.
+Report any children that are not attending school or being seen daily to social care.
 Share contact dates and times with social workers and siblings’ school when children have been seen.
 Update My Concern with notes of the visit and any concerns/requests from parents.
 If we are unable to complete the visits and parents are uncontactable by phone, police/social care to be contacted to conduct safe and well check.

-- Amber – Child in Need or equivalent – As above, but families will be visited once per week.
+- Amber – Child in Need or equivalent – As above.

-- Blue – any families getting support from Early Help or TFST – Fortnightly check in with named worker for these children.
+- Blue – any families getting support from Early Help or TFST – Where you have capacity these pupils should also be offered a school place.
+There should also be a weekly check in with named worker for these children.

 Priority actions to be completed:

-- Lead DSL relay DSL names contact details, phone numbers to Sam Danyluk Samantha.firstname.lastname@example.org (these will be added to the encompass database).
+- Lead DSL relay DSL names contact details, phone numbers to Sam Danyluk mailto:Samantha.email@example.com(these will be added to the encompass database).

-- Letter to CP families about closure and the level of support they will receive.
+- Letter to CP families about closure and their allocation of a school place.

 - Ring Social Care and check that any cases have not been closed and note the contact details of social workers or family support workers.